-Reward Type Selection (see Figure 8)
+Reward Type Selection (see Figure 15)

-- Once a negative UDT is input, the system will offer the reward type selection. - The CM Coordinator will work with the member to select the preferred vendor. - There are two options: - Gift card for a specific vendor. - Adding funds to a virtual "bank." - Click the preferred option and proceed to "delivery type" selection.
+- Once a negative UDT is entered, the system offers the reward type selection. - The CM Team Member works with the member to select the preferred vendor. - There are two options: - Gift card for a specific vendor. - Adding funds to a virtual "bank." - Click the preferred option and proceed to "delivery type" selection.

-Figure 8.
+Figure 15.
 Reward Type Selection